-Immediately, we’re introduced to our main character, Lee Everett2 and we get to decide what kind of person he’s going to be based on how he completes conversations–or doesn’t.
+Immediately, we’re introduced to our main character, Lee Everett[2.
+A black man in the back of a police cruiser.
+Le Sigh.] and we get to decide what kind of person he’s going to be based on how he completes conversations–or doesn’t.
 Not saying anything is an option, it’s also the default when you time out.

 See, in the story summary video below there are choices being made that bring to along to those places and those conversations–those outbursts aren’t standard.
 Lee rarely says anything without your consent.